 How can people get involved with PES in terms of casting and careers?

 The main role is obviously getting involved in PES by playing actively.
 In addition to this, we’ve seen coaches are building around this – coaches who’ve played PES in the past and are slipping into management for example.

 We’re also looking into casters.
 This year we had a variety of new casters so there are several options for getting involved in PES esports, not just playing the game.

-held the finals at the Emirates stadium in London.
-Will you come back to the UK
+You held the finals at the Emirates stadium in London.
+Will you come back to the UK in the future?

 Definitely.
 This Arsenal stadium was great for us, it’s a great opportunity to run an event like this.
 Obviously it’s shown that events in a stadium are amazing – and we’re looking into options in the future to do something similar.

 It could be in the UK, it could be in Germany, that’s something we’re looking around.
 It could be possible to come back to the UK.

 Do you see EA and FIFA as a threat in esports, or is there room for both of you?

 I’d say there is room for both games.